A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Implementation

-As outlined in Section~\ref{sec:motivation}, in order to optimize a parallel algorithm, two parameters need to be adaptively controlled: the size of the chunks, i.e. the size of a subsection of the data array that is passed to a single concurrent task, and the number of processing units.
-Here we assume that the amount of work in the user-supplied loop body is either known or can be measured during the first invocation of the parallel algorithm and this data can be used to compute the optimal parameters.
+As outlined in Section~\ref{sec:motivation}, in order to optimize the execution times for parallel algorithms, two parameters need to be adaptively controlled: the size of the chunks, i.e. the size of the parts of the data array the algorithm is invoked on that are passed as separate concurrent tasks to a processing unit, and the number of processing units to utilize for a particular execution of a parallel algorithm.
+In this work we assume that the amount of work in the user-supplied loop body can be measured during the first invocation of a particular, repeatedly invoked parallel construct.